lowcomote/jsonschemadsl.parent/EVALUATION.md

 ## RQ3: Comparison of existing JSON Schema editors

-In the following table we compare Altova XML Spy Enterprise Edition 2021 rel 3, Visual Studio Code 1.56.2 and JSON Schema DSL Editor of this repository.
+In the following table we compare Altova XML Spy Enterprise Edition 2021 rel 3, Visual Studio Code 1.56.2 and JSON Schema DSL Editor.
 We compare their capabilities to edit a JSON Schema (M2) conforming to the Metaschema Draft07 (M3), and the capabilities to edit a JSON Instance (M1) conforming to a JSON Schema (M2).

 | Feature                                                     | T1/S | T1/I | T2/S | T2/I | T3/S | T3/I |